ekansh-helloff/DevOps-Notes-Commands/Docker Notes.md

 >>>  **Files and Folders that containers use from host operating system**

-&nbsp;   The host's file system: Docker containers can access the host file system using bind mounts, which allow the container to read and write files in the host file system.
+The host's file system: Docker containers can access the host file system using bind mounts, which allow the container to read and write files in the host file system.
-&nbsp;   Networking stack: The host's networking stack is used to provide network connectivity to the container.
+Networking stack: The host's networking stack is used to provide network connectivity to the container.
 Docker containers can be connected to the host's network directly or through a virtual network.
-&nbsp;   System calls: The host's kernel handles system calls from the container, which is how the container accesses the host's resources, such as CPU, memory, and I/O.
+System calls: The host's kernel handles system calls from the container, which is how the container accesses the host's resources, such as CPU, memory, and I/O.
-&nbsp;   Namespaces: Docker containers use Linux namespaces to create isolated environments for the container's processes.
+Namespaces: Docker containers use Linux namespaces to create isolated environments for the container's processes.
 Namespaces provide isolation for resources such as the file system, process ID, and network.
-&nbsp;   Control groups (cgroups): Docker containers use cgroups to limit and control the amount of resources, such as CPU, memory, and I/O, that a container can access.
+Control groups (cgroups): Docker containers use cgroups to limit and control the amount of resources, such as CPU, memory, and I/O, that a container can access.

 ----------------------------------------------------------------------------------

-Docker daemon
+**Docker daemon**

 The Docker daemon (dockerd) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
 A daemon can also communicate with other daemons to manage Docker services.

-Docker client
+**Docker client**

 The Docker client (docker) is the primary way that many Docker users interact with Docker.
 When you use commands such as docker run, the client sends these commands to dockerd, which carries them out.
 The docker command uses the Docker API.
 The Docker client can communicate with more than one daemon.

-Docker Desktop
+**Docker Desktop**

 Docker Desktop is an easy-to-install application for your Mac, Windows or Linux environment that enables you to build and share containerized applications and microservices.
 Docker Desktop includes the Docker daemon (dockerd), the Docker client (docker), Docker Compose, Docker Content Trust, Kubernetes, and Credential Helper.
 For more information, see Docker Desktop.

-Docker registries
+**Docker registries**

 A Docker registry stores Docker images.
 Docker Hub is a public registry that anyone can use, and Docker is configured to look for images on Docker Hub by default.
 You can even run your own private registry.